MauGutierrez/ros2-federated/README.md

 * Tmux (optional)

 # Setup
-To run this project, and go to the root of the project:
+To run this project, go to the root:
 ```
-$ cd ros2_mnist
+$ cd ros2_federated
 ```
 Once there, clean and compile the project:
 ```